Anapaest: Hexameter

 The mixture of anapaests and iambs in this manner is most characteristic of late-19th-century verse, particularly that of Algernon Charles Swinburne in poems such as The Triumph of Time (1866) and the choruses from Atalanta in Calydon (1865).
 Swinburne also wrote several poems in more or less straight anapaests, with line-lengths varying from three feet ("Dolores") to eight feet ("March: An Ode").

 Heptameter

 Neutral Milk Hotel's song "In the Aeroplane Over the Sea" can be described as mainly being written in anapaestic heptameter, or two dimetric lines followed by a trimetric one.
-At the end of the verses there is a critic monometer and a line that is a variation of an iambic pentameter.
+At the end of the verses there is a cretic monometer and a line that is a variation of an iambic pentameter.